 Beauty is the perceptible sign of order.

 It appears when proportion, material, rhythm, and intention align with care.
-The body recognises it immediately, before language, before interpretation.
+The body recognizes it immediately — prior to language, interpretation, or explanation.
 Beauty does not persuade or announce itself.
 It registers as correctness.

 This recognition is not cultural.